Everything Lean For Leaders And Their Teams

 If a stopgap is left in place as a result of a continuous improvement project in another work area, the perception will be one of shifting work around.
 And if it is the result of changing suppliers to a lower-cost vendor, it will be viewed as the company accepting slippage in quality as a way of doing business.
 While both situations are probably not intentional, it is hard to argue with the perception.

 The easiest way to keep yourself honest is to make sure that stopgap action plans are prominently posted.
 Make sure that they are in a place that will embarrass you when your boss walks through your work area.
 More importantly, though, to maintain personal credibility with your team, do not let the action plan stagnate.
-Make sure that you are doing something to eliminate the countermeasure.
+Make sure that you are doing something to eliminate the stopgap.

 • Stopgaps should be temporary.
 Don’t let them become the new way of doing business.